-They said you should meditate to decrease how much your default mode network functions.
+They say you should meditate to decrease how much your default mode network functions.

-Meditate, to control those many minds.
+Meditate, to control those many minds of yours.
 To stop the ‘high you get from visiting a different galaxy that you feel is so real, but know only exists within yourself.